lando/lando/blog/posts/2020-02-14-announcing-lando-alliance.md

 ---
-title: Why you should sponsor Lando
+title: Announcing the Lando Alliance
-metaTitle: Why you should sponsor Lando | Lando
+metaTitle: Announcing the Lando Alliance | Lando
-description: Things
+description: If you care about making developers lives easier then you should join our movement to liberate developers from the mind forged manacles of dev monotony.
-date: 2020-02-07
+summary: If you care about making developers lives easier then you should join our movement to liberate developers from the mind forged manacles of dev monotony.
-original:
+date: 2020-02-14

 author: Mike Pirog
 pic: https://www.gravatar.com/avatar/dc1322b3ddd0ef682862d7f281c821bb
 link: https://twitter.com/pirogcommamike
-location: Undisclosed Location
+location: Undisclosed Alliance HQ

 tags:
 - lando